parkjessie/New-repo/TPTnotes.md

 # Finals Quiz 3 MCQ Results (40/50)

+# Study Plan
+Week April 18-22:
+2 AP videos reviewing and notes
+Week April 25-29:
+Go over with teammate (review notes and discuss the ideas) watch the remaining daily videos
+Week May 2-6:
+Take the quiz 3 final and review
 # CRD-1: University Faculty Lecture by Jennifer Rosato
 ## Collaboration means working together:
 * Two or more people